ijardillier/netclient-elastic/Readme.md

 ## Business metrics

-You have a full sample of hox to create business metrics in the DataService class.
-In this sample, metrics are generated in a background service, so they have ramdom values and are attached to a label named service.
-The delay of this background task is configurable in the appsettings.json file (DataServiceExecutionDelay).
+Prometheus .Net library offers an easy way to add business metrics.

 To create a new metric, you just have to instantiate an new counter, gauge, ...:

     private readonly Gauge Gauge1 = Metrics.CreateGauge("myapp_gauge1", "A simple gauge 1");

-If you need to add attached labels, you have to add a Configuration:
+If you need to add attached labels, you have to add a configuration:

     private static readonly GaugeConfiguration configuration = new GaugeConfiguration { LabelNames = new[] { "service" }};
     private readonly Gauge Gauge2 = Metrics.CreateGauge("myapp_gauge1", "A simple gauge 1", configuration);